 Every year, Trafalgar Square hosts a Diwali celebration that attracts thousands of people to central London.
-This year's packed programme of free entertainment includes music and dance from community groups and professional artists, food stalls and a range of activities for children.
+This year's packed programme takes place on 12 October (11 days before the official date for Diwali on 23 October), and includes free music and dance from community groups and professional artists on the main stage, as well as food stalls and a range of child-friendly activities.

-You'll also find smaller festivals and family events across London, as well as special menus in some London restaurants.
+In addition to this main event in Trafalgar Square, there are smaller festivals and family Diwali events across London, as well as special menus in some London restaurants.

 Diwali has religious significance for Hindu, Sikh and Jain communities.